CRBroughton/git-server-docker/README.md

 !["image git server docker" "git server docker"](https://raw.githubusercontent.com/jkarlosb/git-server-docker/master/git-server-docker.jpg)

-### Basic Usage
+## Basic Usage

-How to run the container in port 2222 with two volumes: keys volume for public keys and repos volume for git repositories:

-	$ docker run -d -p 2222:22 -v ~/git-server/keys:/git-server/keys -v ~/git-server/repos:/git-server/repos jkarlos/git-server-docker

-How to use a public key:

-    Copy them to keys folder:
-	- From host: $ cp ~/.ssh/id_rsa.pub ~/git-server/keys
-	- From remote: $ scp ~/.ssh/id_rsa.pub user@host:~/git-server/keys
-	You need restart the container when keys are updated:
-	$ docker restart <container-id>

-How to check that container works (you must to have a key):
+This repository reles on `docker-compose`.
+First build your image(s):

+	docker build -t crbroughton/git-server .

+Note that the `docker-compose.yml` file includes `emarcs/nginx-cgit`, a git front-end that run on port 8000 by default.
+If you don't require a git front-end, simply remove this portion from the `docker-compose.yml` file.

+Then run the container with `docker-compose`:

+	docker-compose up -d

+You can now find your git-server folder at `~/git-server`.
+Place your public key in `~/git-server/keys` and then restart the container with:

+	docker-compose up -d

+To check that your git server is running, run the below command:

-	$ ssh git@<ip-docker-server> -p 2222
+	ssh git@<ip-docker-server> -p 2222

+Which should output:

+	Welcome to your dockerised git server!
+	You've successfully authenticated!

 	...
-	Welcome to git-server-docker!
-	You've successfully authenticated, but I do not provide interactive shell access.
-	...

-How to create a new repo:

-	$ cd myrepo
-	$ git init --shared=true
-	$ git add .
-	$ git commit -m "my first commit"
-	$ cd ..
-	$ git clone --bare myrepo myrepo.git

-How to upload a repo:

-	From host:
-	$ mv myrepo.git ~/git-server/repos
-	From remote:
-	$ scp -r myrepo.git user@host:~/git-server/repos

-How clone a repository:
+## Creating Bare Repositories

+To create a bare repositiores, do the following:

+	docker exec -it git-server /bin/sh
+	cd repos && mkdir <REPO_NAME>.git && cd <REPO_NAME.git && git init --bare

+Once created, you'll now be able to clone the repository from your server:

-	$ git clone ssh://git@<ip-docker-server>:2222/git-server/repos/myrepo.git
+	git clone ssh://git@<ip-docker-server>:2222/git-server/repos/myrepo.git

-### Arguments

-* **Expose ports**: 22
-* **Volumes**:
- * */git-server/keys*: Volume to store the users public keys
- * */git-server/repos*: Volume to store the repositories

-### SSH Keys

-How generate a pair keys in client machine:

-	$ ssh-keygen -t rsa

-How upload quickly a public key to host volume:

-	$ scp ~/.ssh/id_rsa.pub user@host:~/git-server/keys

-### Build Image

-How to make the image:

-	$ docker build -t git-server-docker .

-### Docker-Compose

-You can edit docker-compose.yml and run this container with docker-compose:

-	$ docker-compose up -d
+## Raspberry Pi - Known issues

+When pushing a repository to a Raspberry Pi, the below error can occur:

+	error: remote unpack failed: unable to create temporary object directory

+To fix, simply run the below command inside the `repos` folder on the server:

+	sudo chown -R pi .

+This will fix permissions issues.